Abdallah Qara'ali: Early life and priesthood

 Qara'ali was born on 8 September 1672 in the Mount Lebanon Emirate, an autonomous subdivision of the Ottoman Empire covering roughly what is now the modern state of Lebanon.
 He was ordained a priest in 1696.

 In 1694, he, along with two other men, established the Lebanese Maronite Order.
 He served as the order's Superior General from 1699 to 1716.

 Episcopacy

 On 17 September 1716, Qara'ali was consecrated Archeparch of Beirut, making him the first member of the Lebanese Maronites to ascend to the prelature.
 Patriarch Jacob IV Awad, Patriarch of Antioch served as the principal consecrator.

-As archeparch, he played an important role in the Synod of Maronite Bishops of Mount Lebanon in 1736.
-This synod canonically established the Maronite episcopal sees, including even that of Beirut.
+As archeparch, he played an important role in the Lebanese Council of 1736.
+This synod canonically established the Maronite episcopal sees, including that of Beirut.

 Qara'ali was a renowned jurist in his time, and is noted in legal circles for his significant work Mukhtasar al-shari'a, a nomocanon in the Maronite Catholic tradition.
 While its contents are not radical for its time period, and in fact were in line with common Middle Eastern legal practices, it is noted for its unique combination of Roman, Islamic, and Christian influences.

+Qara'ali died in 1742 and was buried at the Luwayzah Monastery, the location where the Lebanese Council had taken place.